- To increase student achievement

 - Students that score a 59% or below are required to retake the summative assessment.

 - Students may only retake each summative assessment one time.

-- Student must retake the summative assessment within two schedule cycles from the day the original summative assessment was handed back to the student (IEP students—refer to IEP).
+- Students must schedule their retake of the summative assessment within one six-day cycle from the day the original summative assessment was handed back to the student (IEP students, refer to IEP).

-- Teacher may vary deadline due to extenuating circumstances- student absences, schedule conflicts, etc.
+- Teachers may vary deadlines due to extenuating circumstances- student absences, schedule conflicts, etc.

-- Students will complete tutoring/conference session(s) with the teacher prior to retaking the summative assessment.
-The student may be required to complete additional assignments that are given at the teacher’s discretion in order to prepare students for the assessment.
-Students are encouraged to use the tutoring center to supplement the teacher conference and/or additional requirements.
+Students will complete tutoring/conference session(s) with the teacher prior to retaking the summative assessment.
+The student may be required to complete any additional assignments that are given at the teacher’s discretion including previous homework assignments.